MichaelCurrin/static-sites-generator-resources/Jekyll/upgrade_jekyll.md

+# Use latest Jekyll
-# How to upgrade Jekyll
+> How to install Jekyll 4 in a project - not locally.

-[Upgrading from 3.x to 4.x](https://jekyllrb.com/docs/upgrading/3-to-4/) tutorial on the Jekyll docs.
+See the [Upgrading from 3.x to 4.x](https://jekyllrb.com/docs/upgrading/3-to-4/) tutorial on the Jekyll docs.

-One way to use the latest Jekyll is to specify in the `Gemfile` for the project.
+Specify the version in the `Gemfile` of the project.

 ```ruby
 gem 'jekyll', "~> 4.0.0"
 ```

+Then install.

 ```sh
 $ bundle install